typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 - Now that the collection is set up, we can load the sample dataset.

-1. Download the sample dataset
+1. Download the sample dataset:

 ```shell
 # Download the sample dataset
 curl -O https://dl.typesense.org/datasets/books.jsonl.gz
 ```

-2. Unzip the dataset
+2. Unzip the dataset:

 ```shell
 # Unzip the gz dataset file to obtain the jsonl file